 Regardless of whether you’re dealing with compliments or complaints, treat them equally by:

 - Responding in a reasonable amount of time.

 - Thanking them for taking the time to leave feedback.

 - Making your comment personal, and using your name as a sign-off.

 Responding to positive comments is generally easy and pleasant.
 Here’s an example of a template you could use for your responses:

-Dear xyz, thank you for your feedback, happy to hear…<reinforce the positive element of the review>, Thanks, <your name>.
+Dear <insert customer name>, thank you for your feedback.
+Happy to hear <reinforce the positive element of the review>.
+Thanks, <your name>.

 - Encourage your customer to contact you offline so you can discuss the issue in more detail – whether it’s through a messaging app, email or over the phone.

 Here’s an example of a template you can use for responding to complaints or bad reviews:

 Hi <insert customer name>, I’m so sorry you had a bad experience, but thanks for letting us know about it.
 Please <call/email/chat> us on <contact details> so we can help rectify the issue.
 Thanks, <your name>.